catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

-the API on a deliberately misspecified model (single Gaussian fitted to bimodal data), where the kurtosis and std p-values correctly identify the misspecification while the mean p-value does not — exactly the pattern the scoring-rule literature predicts.
+the API on a deliberately misspecified model (single Gaussian fitted to bimodal data), where the kurtosis and std p-values correctly identify the misspecification while the mean p-value does not — exactly the pattern that scoring-rule in McLatchie et al. (2025) predicts.

 ---